 - Design dynamic frontend and backend applications which can function together or independently and are deployed to cloud platforms.

 - Explain the fundamentals of how the World Wide Web works, over the internet.

 - Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, EJS, and Handlebars.

-- Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party APIs, user-generated content, or loaded from the filesystem.
+- Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party API or user-generated content.